On a cover time problem on a dynamic graph with steps at random times: Number of visits to the initial nodes

 Iterating this recursion we obtain

 $\square$

 Next we look at the probability of being at one of the initial vertices $v$ at the end of a certain amount of time when the walker starts the walk from $v$ with some given probability.

 \begin{proposition} Assume that $p$ is the probability of starting the walk from vertex $v$ at the beginning.
 Let $p_r$ be the probability of being at vertex $v$ after $r$ steps of the random walk in a unit time where no new vertex is generated.
-Then we have

-\end{proposition} \textbf{Proof.} The result is clearly true for $r=0$.
-For the general case, in order to be at the node $v$ after $r$ steps, it must be in some other node one step earlier and it must move to the node $v$ in the last step:
+Then for all $r \geq 0$, we have $p_r=\frac{1}{k_0}-\frac{1-pk_0}{k_0}\left(-\frac{1}{k_0-1}\right)^r$. \end{proposition} \textbf{Proof.} The result is clearly true for $r=0$.
+For the general case, in order to be at the node $v$ after $r$ steps, it must be in some other node one step earlier and it must move to the node $v$ in the last step: $p_r=(1-p_{r-1})\frac{1}{k_0-1}.$ Subtracting $p_{r-1}$ from $p_r$, this gives us for all $r\geq 2$